 As we begin our journey, I am pleased to see that benches are available along the Trail where you can rest and watch for birds.

 Here is a great spot to watch for mullet jumping out of the water.
 Do you notice how deep the water is?

 We are now at the spot where you walk underneath Interstate 5 and enter the southern portion of the San Dieguito Lagoon.
-Even though it can be quite loud here, due to the traffic, it does not seem to bother the birds in the least.
+Even though it can be quite loud here, it does not seem to bother the birds in the least due to the traffic.

 A Few San Diego Native Plants

 Coastal Salt Marsh Plants

-As I was walking the Coast to Crest Trail, I enjoyed checking out all of the native plants, especially the coastal salt marsh plants such as pickleweed (Salicornia pacifica) and saltgrass (Distichlis spicata.)
-Whenever you see these plants, you can bet that the water in the area is not entirely freshwater, but is more influenced by the saltwater from the Ocean.
+As I walked the Coast to Crest Trail, I enjoyed checking out all native plants, especially the coastal salt marsh plants such as pickleweed (Salicornia pacifica) and saltgrass (Distichlis spicata.)
+Whenever you see these plants, you can bet that the water in the area is not entirely freshwater but is more influenced by the saltwater from the Ocean.

 As you may notice in the photo above, pickleweed (also known as glasswort) turns more of a red than green in autumn, which gives Southern California a bit of autumnal color in the coastal wetlands.

 A fun fact about saltgrass is that it excretes salt.
 So the next time you see any, try rubbing your fingers on the grass, and you will be able to feel the salt.

-Coastal goldenbush (Isocoma menziesii) is in the daisy family and is very prominent on the coast of San Diego.
-What I find so fascinating about this plant that it can grow to up to 7 feet high as well as being able to grow in sand.
+Coastal goldenbush (Isocoma menziesii) is in the daisy family and is very prominent on the coast of San Diego what I find so fascinating about this plant that it can grow up to 7 feet high and be able to grow in sand.

 Next, we have the cholla cactus (Cylindropuntia fulgida), often referred to as the jumping cactus, because the segments on the plant are not firmly attached.
 So, for instance, if you were to brush the plant while walking by lightly, it will attach to you as if it jumped onto you!